« State-specific resources Washington

 Construction Lien Waivers in Washington

-Required Format: Washington does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.
+Required format: Washington does not require any specific statutorily required verbiage to be valid but be sure to check with your constuction attorney and consult any relevant state statutes.

-Required Notarization: Washington does not require waivers to be notarized.
+Required notarization: Washington does not require waivers to be notarized.

 Washington does not require statutory waiver forms.
 However, lien waivers may be executed contractually.
 Waivers in advance of payment are generally not enforceable.